mkapur/sab-2021-doc/_main.knit.md

 # Data

-A brief description of each data source is provided below (Figure \ref{fig:data-plot}).
+A brief description of each data source (Figure \ref{fig:data-plot}) is provided below.
 The following sources of data were used in building this assessment, and the data preparation approach was unchanged from the 2019 benchmark, with the exception of implementing the latest version of the PacFinUtilities R package (version 0.0.2.0002), and including the commercial discard lengths.
 \begin{enumerate}
 \item Fishery-independent data, including relative abundance indices and length and age data from the Northwest Fisheries Science Center (NWFSC) West Coast Groundfish Bottom Trawl (WCGBT) Survey 2003-2019, and relative abundance indices and age data from the NWFSC slope survey 1998-2002, the Alaska Fisheries Science Center (AFSC) Slope Survey 1997-2001, and the Triennial Shelf Survey 1980-2004.
 Input sample sizes were based on the number of tows for length and marginal age compositions, whereas conditional age-at-length (CAAL) input sample sizes were based on the number of fish sampled.
 \item Estimates of fecundity, maturity, weight-length relationships, and ageing imprecision.
-There were no changes to the input growth, fecundity, or natural mortality values from the 2019 benchmark assessment.
+There were no changes to these parameters in this update assessment.
 \item Informative sex-specific priors on natural mortality based upon meta-analytical relationships with other life-history parameters derived from data across a number of fish stocks (Figure \ref{fig:naturalmortalityprior}).
 This update assessment used the same prior as was implemented in the 2019 benchmark assessment.
 \item Reported commercial and reconstructed landings 1889-2020 (Figures \ref{fig:removals} and \ref{fig:catch_comparison}).
 \item Biological data (ages) from the commercial port sampling programs 1983-2020.
 Input sample sizes for the composition data were based on the number of port samples.
-\item Estimates of commercial discard length and mean weight and fraction discarded in the fishery obtained from the West Coast Groundfish Observer Program (WCGOP; 2002-2019 and 1986-1988 from Pikitch, Erickson, and Wallace (1988).
+\item Estimates of commercial discard length and mean weight and fraction discarded in the fishery obtained from the West Coast Groundfish Observer Program (WCGOP; 2005-2019 for the fixed gear fishery, 2004-2019 for the trawl fishery, and 1986-1988 from Pikitch, Erickson, and Wallace (1988).
 Input sample sizes for discard length compositions were based on the number of observed trips.
 \item Environmental index of age-0 recruitment derived from tide-gauge measurements of sea level, for which we re-ran the analysis using tide guage data through 2020 (Figure \ref{fig:ssh-plot}).
 \end{enumerate}
 ## Fishery-Independent data